It’s important to be careful when using heat for women who have epidurals in labour.

 A case study shared in this month’s International Journal of Obstetric Anesthesia carries an important warning message for women choosing to (and, almost more importantly, those supporting or working with women choosing to) use epidural or other forms of regional analgesia during labour and birth.

-Anaesthetists Justine Elliot and Felicity Plaat have shared the story of a woman who suffered multiple partial-thickness burns after using a hot water bottle in labour while also receiving epidural analgesia (Elliot & Plaat 2017).
-The woman later reported that she asked for the bottle because her legs had felt cold, but the epidural would have rendered her unable to feel that the bottle was burning her legs.
+Anaesthetists Justine Elliot and Felicity Plaat shared the story of a woman who suffered multiple partial-thickness burns after using a hot water bottle in labour while also receiving epidural analgesia (Elliot & Plaat 2017).
+The woman later reported that she asked for the bottle because her legs had felt cold, but the epidural rendered her unable to feel that the bottle was too hot and was burning her legs.

 An important feature of this story is that it would appear to have been family members supporting the woman in labour who prepared the hot water bottle, without realising the danger that this could pose: